jakubwro/NATS.jl/docs/src/debugging.md

 end
 NATS.reconnect(nc)
 NATS.drain(nc)
-sleep(0.1) # Wait a moment to get DRAINED status as well
+sleep(7) # Wait a moment to get DRAINED status as well
 ```

-## Connection an subscription statistics
+## Connection and subscription statistics

 There are detailed statistics of published and received messages collected.
 They can be accessed for each subscription and connection.
 Connection statistics